Report: Adult Site Leaks Extremely Sensitive Data

 Public humiliation and impact on personal life/relationships

-Many files we found are 10-20 years old, and it might be that since engaging in webcam model work, the individuals have moved on to build professional and personal lives outside of the adult industry.
+Many files we found are 10-20 years old, and it might be that since engaging in the Adult industry, the individuals may have moved on to build professional and personal lives outside of the adult industry.
 For those who have tried hard to forget and hide the past, their family, friends, and colleagues may not know about this, and it can put their current relationships in great jeopardy.

 Blackmail and extortion